 Data (Singular or Plural?)

-The Quick AnswerTreat data as singular.
-If you need a plural form, use wording like data sets.
+If you need a plural form, use "data sets."

-Is Data Singular or PluralThe word data is the Latin plural form of datum.
-However, nowadays, it is treated as a singular noun.
+Is "Data" Singular or PluralThe word "data" is the Latin plural form of "datum."
+However, nowadays, it can safely be treated as a singular noun.
 In fact, for many people, treating "data" as plural is starting to sound a little pretentious.

 (1) Details, facts, and statistics collected for reference or analysis.